afternoon2/color-disc/README.md

 <color-disc></color-disc>
 ```

-By default, Color Disc has absolute position and a size of `390px`, but you can customize it by native css styles and by setting following attributes:
+By default, Color Disc has absolute position and a size of `390px`, but you can customize it with native css styles and by setting following attributes:

 - `size` - number (in pixels)
 - `format` - output color format - `hsl`, `hsv`, `rgb` or `hex`